-Everyone is talking about fast growth in the carbon markets, but what does this mean for the projects around the world that are delivering the emission reductions we so desperately need?
-Rob Stevens, Director of Policy & External Affairs explains.
+There is a lot of talk about growth in the carbon markets, but what does the research say, and what does this mean for the projects around the world that are delivering the emission reductions we so desperately need?
+Dan Thompson, Director of Global Sourcing explains.

-Corporate demand for carbon credits has increased significantly in the past two years and growth is set to continue.
+Corporate demand for carbon credits has increased significantly in the past two years .

-But while an increase in corporates taking responsibility for climate action over the past two years is driving substantial demand, there is still room for growth.
+And while this increase in corporates taking responsibility for climate action over the past two years continues to drive demand, there is still room for growth.

-Over 60% of the Fortune Global 500 companies still haven’t made commitments2.
+Over 50% of the Fortune Global 500 companies still haven’t made commitments3.
 And they face increasing pressure from their stakeholders to act.
 Customers, investors, and staff all want to see business doing more.